Tutorial: Azure Active Directory integration with Atlassian Cloud

 Integrating Atlassian Cloud with Azure AD provides you with the following benefits:

-- You can control in Azure AD who has access to Atlassian Cloud
+- You can control in Azure AD who has access to Atlassian Cloud.

-- You can manage your accounts in one central location - the Azure portal
+- You can manage your accounts in one central location, the Azure portal.

-If you want to know more details about SaaS app integration with Azure AD, see what is application access and single sign-on with Azure Active Directory.
+For more information about software as a service (SaaS) app integration with Azure AD, see What is application access and single sign-on with Azure Active Directory?.

 To configure Azure AD integration with Atlassian Cloud, you need the following items:

-- An Azure AD subscription
+- An Azure AD subscription.

-To test the steps in this tutorial, we do not recommend using a production environment.
+When you test the steps in this tutorial, we recommend that you not use a production environment.

-To test the steps in this tutorial, you should follow these recommendations:
+To test the steps in this tutorial, follow these recommendations:

 - Do not use your production environment, unless it is necessary.

-- If you don't have an Azure AD trial environment, you can get a one-month trial here: Trial offer.
+- If you don't have an Azure AD trial environment, you can get a one-month trial.

 In this tutorial, you test Azure AD single sign-on in a test environment.
-The scenario outlined in this tutorial consists of two main building blocks:
+The scenario outlined in the tutorial consists of two main building blocks: